What are journal articles?

 Hardcopies of science and engineering journals which were published before 1981 are kept in the library store.
 Please ask at one of the library's Enquiry Desks, if you wish to consult any of them.

-The databases cover many more items than are available from the Library.
-If you find a paper which you cannot access online because the library doesn't subscribe to it, it can be requested via the Inter-Library Loans service.
+Please note: The key databases cover many more items than are included in the Library's subscriptions.
+If you find a paper which you cannot access online because the library doesn't subscribe to it, you may be able to request a copy via the Inter-Library Loans service.

 Scopus is the world's largest bibliographic and citation database.
 A key resource for finding journal articles and conference proceedings in engineering and science disciplines.
 As well as carrying out literature searches, you can set up current awareness alerts, view citation counts, determine your h-index and assess the impact of journal titles.
 Scopus tutorials (video / text-only)

 Web of Science gives access to citation databases, journals and conference proceedings with current and retrospective coverage in the sciences, engineering, social sciences, arts, and humanities.
 A good complement to Scopus.
-Web of Science tutorial (YouTube)
+Web of Science - Search tips (YouTube)

 The Inspec Archive helps you discover journal articles and conference papers about computer science, electrical engineering and physics which were published between 1898 and 1968.
 To find more recent literature, search Scopus, the Web of Science or IEEE Xplore.